 The land area in question is on a privately owned parcel (Vol:Folio 1410:29) with land valuation number 1401440.
-The property is owned by Mrs. Maudlyn Bryan.

 The only public land in close proximity to the project site is the existing narrow roadway (main road to access the main towns of Old Harbour, Spanish Town and Kingston) and sidewalks.
 There is no space to facilitate squatting by other residents.